ONLYOFFICE/DocumentServer/ROADMAP.md

 This is an updated and corrected version of the roadmap.
 We also reserve the right to change it when necessary.

+## Version 9.4

+### All editors

+* Support for client-side encryption

+### Forms

+* Move filling and assignment work inside editors

+### Document Editor

+* Adding a horizontal line
+* Additional Paste options, similar to the Spreadsheet Editor

+### Spreadsheet Editor

+* Support for a dark sheet in the dark theme

+### Presentation Editor

+* New transitions
+* Additional Paste options, similar to the Spreadsheet Editor

 ## Version 9.3

 ### All editors